-The Bighorn Exchange 12-Piece Banneton Kit will get you from mixing to proofing to baking—and it's all neatly packaged in one box that makes a great gift for you or someone else.
-The kit includes two round bannetons, a 9-inch, and a 10-inch, with fabric liners.
-Additionally, the kit includes a dough whisk for mixing your dough by hand with less mess, as well as a bench scraper to shape, cut, and lift your dough.
-Finally, the kit includes a classic lame with additional blades and blade cover.
-All of these pieces individually would likely cost more than double the price of this kit and will have a new baker outfitted in no time at all.
+The Bighorn Exchange Banneton Proofing Baskets will take you from mixing and proofing to baking—and it's all neatly packaged in one box that makes a great gift for you or someone else.
+The set includes one 10-inch round banneton, one 9-inch banneton, and two linen liners.
+Additionally, the kit includes a 10-inch whisk for mixing your dough by hand with less mess, as well as a metal dough scraper to shape, cut, and lift your dough.
+Finally, this set includes a professional scoring knife with five blades and a leather cover.
+All these pieces individually would likely cost more than double the price of this set.
+This kit will have a new baker outfitted in no time at all.

 Best Splurge: Williams Sonoma Bread Baker’s Dream Set

 You don’t have to pay an arm and a leg for good bread-baking tools.
 But if you want a bread-making set to make professional-looking boules, the Williams Sonoma Bread Baker’s Dream Set has the banneton and Dutch oven-style pot you need to make it a reality.